skydive-project/skydive/README.md

 ### Configuration

 A default configuration is present under etc/.
 For a single node setup only the analyzer and agent port need probably to be changed.
 For a multiple node setup the analyzer IP/PORT needs to be adapted.
+Processes are binding 127.0.0.1 by default, you can explicitly change binding address with "listen = 0.0.0.0:port" in any configuration section.
+The [openstack] section is optional.
+You can declare it if you want the analyzer to get informations from Openstack/Neutron.

 ```shell
 [cache]